AaronCWacker/Yggdrasil/README.md

 RDF Turtle is used in FHIR to be able to round trip serialization patterns between different languages including XML and JSON which are used in web services and web applications.

+## Enter the Human!
 For human understanding, the ability to be minimal, terse and still maintain structure is key to language.
-For this reason even the above simple example is not reduced to a dense enough structure where it is readily understandable.
+For this reason even the above simple example is not reduced to a dense enough structure where it is readily understandable without training.

-If we simplified the format with Symbols only a possible more terse more human understandable format which would not loose structure, what might that look like?
+If we simplified format with Symbols a possible more terse more human understandable format would not loose structure.

+What might that look like?

 Option	|	Advantages/Disadvantages	|	Example
 --------|---------------|-------------
 Markdown	|	Standard	|	https://github.com/topics/markdown